Questions and answers about SAP Business One fields and functions.

 There are generally two scenarios in SAP Business One, whereby you should decide in favour of one of these scenarios.
 Only one document type per document numbering series is permitted or more than one document type per series is permitted.

-In the Series - Outgoing Credits - Setup window, you must enter a name for the document numbering series, fill in the first "No. field" for the starting point of the document numbering series, automatically fill in the "Next No." field with the value of the next document number to be created, fill in the "Last No." field.
-If you want to define two series with the same period indicator, enter a prefix and a suffix, enter a comment for the series, select a group from the value list, select a period indicator and activate the Cancel/cancel and lock checkbox.
+In the „Sales Credit Memos - Numbering Series“ window, you must enter a name for the document numbering series, fill in the „First No.“ field for the series„ starting point, the “Next No.' field will be automatically populated with the value of the next document number to be created, and fill in the 'Last No.' field.
+If you wish to define two series with the same period indicator, specify a prefix and a suffix, enter a remark for the series, select a group from the value list, select a period indicator, and activate the 'Cancellation/Reversal' and 'Block' checkboxes.

 Master data / Company master data